CrumpLab/NSFrmarkdown/README.md

 The style folder contains `nsf2.cls` and  `preamble.tex`.
 Both of which can be edited to change aspects of the style.

+### section numbering

+Turn section numbering within a document on or off by setting `number_sections: true` or `number_sections: false` in the YAML.
+The style of section-numbering is controlled using the titlesec latex package in `nsf2.cls` (style folder)

 ## Embedding R graphs

 The `Project_Descrtion.Rmd` contains one example of embedding an R figure, and wrapping text around the figure.